alexfernandez/alexfernandez.github.io/2024/on-tooling.md

 ![Margaret Hamilton manipulating our favorite tools.
 Source: © NASA | 17/08/2020 | Margaret Hamilton.](pics/on-tooling-hamilton.jpg "A young Margaret Hamilton, the NASA engineer, is lying on her back touching some controls on an ancient computer console")

+I have focused on improving internal tooling whenever I had the chance, even devoting some people full time to the task.
+But I have often failed to show the value of this investment to (other) company founders: having devs not work on features is what they really found wasteful.
+After all, product features are seen as value;
+while internal tooling is at best a necessary evil.

+For now I will offer a couple of data points in favor of my position.
 Some big tech companies (Google and Meta come to mind) have the best internal tooling, period;
 this is in large part what enables them to be ahead of the competition.